Tax Management India. Com

 X X X X Extracts X X X X

-..... e their share-holding, the said individual undertook to find buyers for the company, such that all existing shareholders could exit.
+..... g to increase their share-holding, the said individual undertook to find buyers for the company, such that all existing shareholders could exit.
 4. On 01.10.2016, a Board resolution was passed recording the position that the existing shareholders resolved to exit the company and the aforesaid individual was authorised to identify a purchaser and engage in all actions for this purpose.
 According to the petitioner, the individual was not authorised to receive any consideration towards the aforesaid arrangement, either in part or in full and his mandate extended only to the extent of him identifying a purchaser.
 Thereafter matters were to be left with the Board and SIPCOT to take forward in a proper manner.
 5. In pursuance of the above arrangement, the individual is said to have been entrusted with the temporary custody of all original documents including the lease deed with SIPCOT, share certificates and other documents that a prospective purchaser may seek for the purpose of conducting due diligence.
-A draft Memorandum of Undertaking (MOU) dated 22.11.2016 is also said to have been prepared by the individual duly executed by all Directors which was blank in regard to the details of the an .....
+A draft Memorandum of Undertaking (MOU) dated 22.11.2016 is also said to have been prepared by the individual duly executed by all Directors which was blank in regard to the details o .....

 X X X X Extracts X X X X